 Scott is a somewhat small city located in the state of Louisiana.
 With a population of 8,116 people and four constituent neighborhoods, Scott is the 59th largest community in Louisiana.

-The percentage of adults in Scott who are college-educated is close to the national average for all communities of 21.84%: 19.38% of the adults in Scott have a bachelor's degree or advanced degree.
+In terms of college education, Scott is nearly on par with the US average for all cities of 21.84%: 18.43% of adults 25 and older in Scott have a bachelor's degree or advanced degree.

 The most common language spoken in Scott is English.
 Other important languages spoken here include French and Spanish.